 1 The supervisor shall promptly submit to the attorney general and auditor-general 2 any record, as allowed by law, in the supervisor's custody or control, evidencing the 3 improper governmental conduct or crime.
 4 A supervisor who destroys evidence related to the good faith report is criminally 5 liable under § 22-11-24.
-6 A supervisor who knowingly fails to make a report as required by this section is 7 guilty of a Class 6 felony.
-8 A supervisor who knowingly and intentionally fails to submit a record as required 9 by this section is guilty of a Class 6 felony.
+6 A supervisor who knowingly fails to make a report as required by this section is 7 guilty of a Class-6 felony 1 misdemeanor.
+8 A supervisor who knowingly and intentionally fails to submit a record as required 9 by this section is guilty of a Class-6 felony 1 misdemeanor.
 10 Section 4.
-That a NEW SECTION be added to chapter 3-6C: 10 Section 4.
-That a NEW SECTION be added to chapter 5 de.
-11 A supervisor who must submit a required report pursuant to section 3 of this Act 12 shall prepare the required report in a form prescribed by the attorney general.
+That a NEW SECTION be added to chapter 3-6C: 11 A supervisor who must submit a required report pursuant to section 3 of this Act 12 shall prepare the required report in a form prescribed by the attorney general.
 13 The reporter shall cooperate with any investigation or inquiry initiated in response 14 to the filing of the required report.
 15 Nothing in this section may be construed to prohibit the reporter from filing a 16 complaint pursuant to § 3-24-4.
 17 Section 5.
 That a NEW SECTION be added to chapter 3-6C: 18 Each state agency shall adopt a written policy on reporting improper governmental 19 conduct and crime and submitting records evidencing the improper governmental conduct 20 or crime.
 Each state agency shall notify and inform state employees of the obligations and 21 protections set forth in the provisions of sections 1, 3, and 4 of this Act.
 22 Section 6.
 That a NEW SECTION be added to chapter 3-6C: 23 The attorney general shall provide information to the Government Operations and 24 Audit Committee, on an annual basis, regarding the number of reports received pursuant 25 to sections 3 and 4 of this Act and the disposition of each report.